• sierra •

 Meaning: 1.
 A mountain range with a jagged line of peaks or ragged profile.
 2. A west coast Spanish mackerel.

-Notes: Today's word is a beautiful Spanish gift to English used by speakers who probably are unaware of its meaning in many American geographical names.
+Notes: Today's word is a beautiful Spanish gift to English, used by speakers who probably are unaware of its meaning in many geographical names.
 Sierra in Spanish originally referred only to the cutting tool, a saw.
-But the jagged blade of a saw lent its name metaphorically to the jagged ridges of mountains, like the Sierra Nevada, the snow-covered saw, in Spain.
+But the jagged blade of a saw lent its name metaphorically to the jagged ridges of mountains like the Sierra Nevada, the snow-covered saw in Spain.
 (Yes, Nevada means "snow-covered" in Spanish—an odd name for a state that shares Death Valley and the Mojave Desert with California, no?)

-Word History: Sierra is the Spanish descendant of Latin serra "saw".
-The adjective from this word was serratus "like a saw, saw-shaped", which gave English its adjective serrated, referring to knife blades that are toothy, like a saw.
+Word History: Sierra is the Spanish descendant of Latin serra "saw", the origin of which is unknown.
+The adjective from this word was serratus "like a saw blade, serrated", upon which English based its adjective serrated, referring to knife blades that are toothy like a saw.
+The Spanish word today means both "saw" and "jagged mountain range".